-Some art-school administrator made a huge mistake when they looked over Carlos Salazar Gutiérrez’ application and rejected it.
-Without any formal training and a slight vendetta against the artistic establishment, Gutiérrez began calling himself Salaguti in the 1970s, and subsequently created his own live-in museum in Sasamón, Spain.
+Some art-school administrators made a huge mistake when they looked over Carlos Salazar Gutiérrez’ application and rejected it.
+Without any formal training and a slight vendetta against the artistic establishment, Gutiérrez began calling himself Salaguti in the 1970s and subsequently created his own live-in museum in Sasamón, Spain.

-Besides the bold relief on the outside of the building, the two-story art museum on the inside holds a place for Salaguti to live and many of his sculptures.
+Besides the bold relief on the outside of the building, the two-story art museum on the inside holds a place for Salaguti to work and many of his sculptures.
+He once lived in the museum building, but now lives in small, but unusual, house next door.
 Despite living alone on the outskirts of a small town, Salaguti welcomes visitors to his property, and the structure is hard to miss.
-It’s the only bubbling-concrete home in the area, and its located prominently on a hillside.
+It’s the only bubbling concrete building in the area, and it’s located prominently on a hillside.

 Know Before You Go

 The place is actually 5,4 km north-north-west of the point shown on the Atlas Obscura map.